Today's Mortgage Rates

 - Your credit score and financial picture.

-When Is a 30-Year Mortgage Best for You?
+When Is a 30-Year Mortgage Right for You?

-If you’re debating as to whether a 30-year mortgage or 15-year mortgage is best for you, here are some things to consider:
+If you’re debating as to whether a 30-year mortgage or 15-year mortgage is right for you, here are some things to consider:

 - Monthly payment amount: Monthly payments for 30-year mortgages are significantly lower than those of 15-year mortgages—would you be able to afford a higher monthly payment?
 If not, a 30-year mortgage is better for you.
 Remember, you can usually pay an extra amount towards principal if you desire, so the 30-year loan can also offer a degree of payment flexibility.